-For example, you may provide us your political opinions to discuss on one of our shows or submit other sensitive personal information if you choose to participate in our surveys.
+For example, you may share your political opinions in a discussion on one of our shows or submit other sensitive personal information if you choose to participate in our surveys.

 We may obtain additional information about you from trusted third parties and public sources:

 a. to assist us in our marketing, including Online Behavioural Advertising (“OBA”) (also known as “personalised advertising”), and to ensure that you receive adverts and other information that is relevant to you.
-For example, you may have entered a competition or completed a survey or questionnaire on a third party website and agreed that this data may be shared with others parties, including Global.
-Alternatively, you may have consented to a third party placing cookies on your device and sharing this information with Global.
-We make sure to use reputable third party providers and take steps to ensure that our providers respect your privacy rights.
+For example, you may have entered a competition or completed a survey/questionnaire on a third-party website and agreed that this data may be shared with other parties, including Global.
+Alternatively, you may have consented to a third-party placing cookies on your device and sharing this information with Global.
+We only work with reputable third-party providers and take steps to ensure our providers respect your privacy rights.

-Information provided to us in this way may include details about your demographics, interests and other classifications such as gender, age bracket, social grade or hobbies according to your browsing interests.
-We then use this information to place you in particular groups or segments with other users with similar information (a process known as ‘profiling’ or ‘segmenting’) and may combine this information with other information we hold about you (such as general information, device information and usage information described in section 3 above) or information we have collected when you signed up as a VIP, so that we can deliver advertising that is relevant based on your interests.
-For example, if you have been clicking on articles about pop music and listening to our radio stations which play primarily pop music, we may combine this information to learn you have an interest in pop music and, as a result, you may be shown more adverts for live pop music events.
+Information provided to us in this way may include details about your demographics, interests, and other classifications such as gender, age bracket, social grade or hobbies according to your browsing interests.
+We then use this information to place you in particular groups or segments with other users with similar information (a process known as ‘profiling’ or ‘segmenting’) and may combine this information with other information we hold about you (such as general information, device information and usage Information described in section 3 above) or information we have collected when you signed up as a VIP, so that we can deliver advertising that is relevant based on your interests.
+For example, if you have been clicking on articles about pop music and listening to our radio stations which play primarily pop music, we may combine this information to understand you have an interest in pop music.
+As a result, you may be shown more adverts for live pop music events.
 You can manage personalised advertising settings through our Privacy Manager.

 b.
-If you log in via Facebook or Twitter you will be giving Facebook and Twitter permission to share some of your details with us depending on your privacy settings on their site.
-For example, if your Facebook privacy settings are set to allow it, they will provide us with your public profile which includes your name, email address and profile picture.
+If you log in via Facebook or Twitter and other social media platforms, you will be giving the social media platform permission to share some of your details with us depending on your privacy settings on their site.
+For example, if your Facebook privacy settings are set to allow it, Facebook will provide us with your public profile which includes your name, email address and profile picture.